Friday, June 28, 2024

 Barracks--104 men, 2 toilets

-A book reports of the known names of those who died at Dachau.
+A book in one of the buildings has listed known names of those who died at Dachau.
 There were 19 surnames like ours.
 There were none with the surname of my sons.
 I am sure research continues.

 After our contemplative visit to Dachau, we returned to Munich and did some more sightseeing.